MrR0807/Notes/understanding-parquet-file.md

 Thrift [Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#struct-encoding) for Compact protocol defines data structure like so:
 * Instead of field-id now there is field-delta.
 "The field id delta can be computed by `current-field-id - previous-field-id`, or just `current-field-id` if this is the first of the struct".
 It is unsigned 4 bits integer, strictly positive.
 * field-type (whether it is a string, integer, list etc) is an unsigned 4 bit integer instead of signed 8 bit integer.
 * length indication (length of a string, number of items in a list).
-In our case it is going to be a string which is ??? using var int encoding a signed 32 bit integer.
+In our case it is going to be a string, hence the leght size is encoded with  Unsigned LEB128.
 * field-value

 From the definitions there are a couple of observable optimisations: